GiulianoPalazzi/giulianopalazzi.github.io/index.md

 * style toc and their links
 * pull up logger
 * change close all and open all buttons in notes pages to a single toggle button
-* migrate local todo/tolearn to here
+* migrate local todo/to learn to here
 * build flip text direction
+* add Tex roman numeral to documents

 </div>
 <div class="bach" style="margin-top: -12px; margin-left: 8px; margin-right: 4px;">